JackHall-IT/osticket-prereqs/README.md

 </p>
 <p>

 20.)
 Once that is done we will continue to setup osTicket in the browser.
 Click continue on the osTicket browser page.
 Fill out the page as required except the database settings at the bottom of the page.
-We will get to that later.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>